pierrelecuyer/latticetester/README.md

 * [Doxygen](http://www.stack.nl/~dimitri/doxygen/) *(optional for generating
   the API documentation)*

-You will also need a recent compiler compliant with the C++14 standard.
+You also need a recent compiler compliant with (at least) the C++14 standard.

 ### Configuring the Build